 Priestly identity: All members of our faculty and staff are involved in informing the Church's discernment of whether the signs of priestly identity (beloved son, loyal brother, chaste spouse, spiritual father, divine physician, good shepherd) are manifest and verified in each man preparing for Holy Orders.
 On the foundation of the baptismal identity (beloved sonship) and its interpersonal flowering in a capacity to be a man of communion (loyal brotherhood), these priestly identities are the hinge of a man's intimacy with the Father, Son, and Holy Spirit and his vocational mission in the world.
 The four areas of formation (spiritual, intellectual, human, and pastoral) and the human relationships in which this formation unfolds are all aimed at assisting the seminarian to receive and express his priestly identity.
 Divine Love forms these identities in every man called to priesthood.
 They are the reality of such a man's capacity for growing intimacy with God-to love God with his whole heart, mind, soul, and strength.
 The more a man grows in intimacy with God, the more these identities will be evident to him and to others in the way he loves his neighbor even as Christ does.
-Thus there is a kind of perichoresis of Trinitarian intimacy, priestly identity, and vocational action in mission: In Trinitarian intimacy, the man lives out his vocational identity in mission-living Christ's own chaste spousal love for the Church, living Christ's own revelation of the Father's love, living Christ's own healing love, and living Christ's own pastoral authority.
+Thus there is a kind of perichoresis of Trinitarian intimacy, priestly identity, and vocational action in mission: In Trinitarian intimacy, the man lives out his vocational identity in mission-living Christ's own healing love, and living Christ's own pastoral authority.